AndrewLawrence/dCVnet/README.md

 A model which is overfit is tuned to the noise in the sample rather than reproducible relationships.
 As a result it will perform poorly in new (unseen) data.
-This failure to perform well in new data is termed generalisation (or out-of-sample) error.
+This failure to perform well in new data is termed *generalisation* (or out-of-sample) *error*.

 Generalisation error can be assessed using properly conducted cross-validation.
-The model is repeatedly refit in different subsets of the data and performance evaluated in the observations which were not used for model fitting.
+The model is repeatedly refit in subsets of the data and performance evaluated in the observations which were not used for model fitting.
 Appropriately cross-validated estimates of model performance are unaffected by the optimism caused by overfitting and reflect the likely performance of the model in unseen data.

-There are different forms of cross-validation, *dCVnet* implements repeated k-fold cross-validation.
+There are different forms of cross-validation, particularly *dCVnet* implements repeated k-fold cross-validation.

 However, cross-validation only tells the analyst if overfitting is occurring, it is not a means to reduce overfitting.
 For this purpose we